mohammadt-deriv/architecture_proposal/README.md

 ## Problems that this architecture introduce
 - You high level widgets, like templates and layouts, will probably have long list of dependencies in their constructor, as they need to also provide dependency for their children. we can fix that by passing them `.of(context)` way but personally i prefer get compile error when i miss passing a dependency, not runtime one.
-- You need to go through different packages to add/remove a feature code.
+- You need to go through 1-2 more folder to add/remove a features compared to feature-first architects.
 - You might not be familiar with TDD and fail to define proper interfaces for your UI.(happens for me)

 ## Folders Structure